Djongov/ARM-templates/README.md

 <img src="https://www.azuretechguy.com/images/new_ase/ase-deployment-diagram-no-asp.png"></img><br>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDjongov%2FARM-templates%2Fmaster%2Fcomplete-asev2-deployment.json" target="_blank"><img src="https://azuredeploy.net/deploybutton.png"/>
 </a><br>
-## Deploy a full ILB ASEv2 Environment - Full custommization
+## Deploy a full ILB ASEv2 Environment - Full customization
 This is a premium grade template that will deploy a VNET, VM, Private DNS Zone, an App Service Environment V2 (appserviceenvironment.net), App Service Plan and a Web app.
 This represents the entire solution.
 This version is fully customized which means that it will ask you to name your resouces.
 Good for production environments.<br>
 Here is what is being deployed by the template:
 - VNET with Address space of 10.0.0.0/16<br>